-For determination of expected profit margins, the Group estimates the total cost of construction and maintenance of Defined benefit plans (gratuity benefits) service concession assets at each period end.
-These estimates are based on the rates agreed with vendors/sub-contractors The cost of the defined benefit gratuity plan and the present and management's best estimates of the costs that would value of the gratuity obligation are determined using actuarial be incurred for the construction and maintenance of valuations.
-An actuarial valuation involves making various assumptions that may differ from actual developments in infrastructure based on past experience and/or industry the future.
-These include the determination of the discount data.
-These estimates are re-assessed at each period end. rate, future salary increases and mortality rates.
-Due to the Variations in contract works, claims and incentive payments complexities involved in the valuation and its long-term nature, are included to the extent that the amount can be measured reliably and its receipt is considered probable.
-When it is a defined benefit obligation is highly sensitive to changes probable that total discounted cost for construction of service in these assumptions.
-All assumptions are reviewed at each concession assets will exceed amount recognised as service reporting date. concession contract asset, the expected loss is recognised as The parameter most subject to change is the discount rate. an expense immediately.
+For determination of expected profit margins, the Group estimates the total cost of construction and maintenance of service concession assets at each period end.
+These estimates are based on the rates agreed with vendors/sub-contractors and management's best estimates of the costs that would be incurred for the construction and maintenance of infrastructure based on past experience and/or industry data.
+These estimates are re-assessed at each period end.
+Variations in contract works, claims and incentive payments are included to the extent that the amount can be measured reliably and its receipt is considered probable.
+When it is probable that total discounted cost for construction of service concession assets will exceed amount recognised as service concession contract asset, the expected loss is recognised as an expense immediately.